 Take a dip in Cenote Zaci.
 Cenotes are all over the Yucatán, but Cenote Zaci is right in the middle of downtown Valladolíd!
 The water isn’t as clear as others but it’s a beautiful setting with waterfalls.
 It’s one of the deepest cenotes in the region, too, and hosts free diving competitions.

 Note: Cenote Zaci closed for renovations in mid-2022.
 We hope it reopens soon.
 Their restaurant.

 Enjoy the zócalo.
 Valladolíd’s main square is a lovely place to sit and people-watch.

 Stroll down Calzada de los Frailes.
-This is arguably the prettiest street in Valladolíd, decorated with flags and lined with cafes, bakeries, shops, and hotels.
+This is arguably the prettiest street in Valladolíd, if not all the Yucatán, decorated with flags and lined with cafes, bakeries, shops, and hotels.
 I had a great pay de limón (lemon pie) at a cafe called ConKafecito.

 Visit the Convent de San Bernardino de Siena.
 At the end of Calzada de los Frailes is a former convent that you can visit.
 There is a sound and light show in the evenings.
 This is also where you’ll find the town’s Valladolíd sign.

 Valladolíd is a small, cheap city and you can enjoy it on a budget, but spending a bit more money can get you a much nicer hotel.
 I recommend staying within a few blocks of the zócalo, the main square, to maximize your time here.

 If you want luxury accommodation, I recommend Le Muuch Hotel.
 This may be the most beautiful property in town with chic, colorful rooms and a beautiful outdoor area with hammocks and a pool.